Tipping in Portugal: When, Where & How Much to Tip

 The answer isn’t so black and white, but we’ll break it down.

-In Portugal, on a regular basis, locals will typically tip taxi drivers and waiters at restaurants, regardless if they’re at one of the Michelin star restaurants in Lisbon or a family-owned eatery in small village if the service was exceptional.
+Across the country, locals will typically tip taxi drivers and restaurant waiters.
+Tipping in Portugal is common whether you’re at one of the Michelin star restaurants in Lisbon or a family-owned eatery in small village.
+This is especially true if the service was exceptional.

 In businesses catering more to tourists than locals, it’s more common for the employees to expect a tip.
-However, tipping is not mandatory, and you should only do so if you feel comfortable about it and if you want to reward exceptional service.
+However, tipping is not mandatory, and you should only do so if you feel comfortable about it.
+A rule of thumb for tipping in Portugal: make sure to leave a tip to reward exceptional service.

 Chef cutting dish of bacalhau a bras at a restaurant table in front of a group of diners